M-earnest/docker_workshop/workshop/advanced/automating.md

     - go to your GitHub repo, create a new file called  `.github/workflows/container_build_publish.yml`

     - copy and paste the following code into the file, make sure to replace the following part with your docker image name.
-Make sure to replace the line under tags `yourhubusername/yourimagename:latest` with your DockerHub username, the name of your image and a relevant tag after the `:`.
+       - Make sure to replace the line under tags `yourhubusername/yourimagename:latest` with your username name of your image and a relevant tag after the `:`

 <br>
 <br>